Ian Taylor MBE

-During the last 12 years, he served at various times as a non-executive director of several companies including: Next Fifteen Communications Group plc (for which he chaired the Audit and Remuneration committees); Avanti Communications Group plc; Petards Group plc (interim chairman, deputy chairman and audit committee chairman); Parkmead Group plc; Radioscape Limited and AXA-Framlington Investment Managers Limited.
+During the last 15 years, he served at various times as a non-executive director of or strategic advisor to several companies including: Next Fifteen Communications Group plc (for which he chaired the Audit and Remuneration committees); Avanti Communications Group plc; Petards Group plc (interim chairman, deputy chairman and audit committee chairman); Parkmead Group plc; Radioscape Limited and AXA-Framlington Investment Managers Limited and Tinka NL.
 He was on the UK Advisory Board of Northrop Grumman 2008-10.
 Prior to entering Parliament in 1987, he had 18 years’ experience of providing investment, corporate finance and management advice in the UK, France and USA.

 Parliament & Politics